When is Better Call Saul season 6 released on Netflix?

 Lalo has been digging (not quite literally…) for the truth behind Gus’ dealings, though his underground superlab is yet to be completed or detected.

-Mike officially became Gus’ right-hand man as tensions continue to spiral out of control, while Lalo is jailed for his involvement in dealings from season 4.
+Mike officially became Gus’ right-hand man as tensions continue to spiral out of control, while Lalo was jailed for his involvement in dealings from season 4.

-The Salamancas have sunk their hook into Jimmy, tapping into his desire for cash, leading to more conflict with Kim as the season enters the final episodes…
+It wasn’t a long spell in a cell for the Salamanca, after being bailed out by Jimmy following a torturous, near-death journey through the wilderness with Mike saving his skin.

+The season wrapped with Lalo escaping a botched assassination attempt by Gus’ ‘best men’ at his home in Mexico, and now he’s ready to rampage after deducing Nacho had a hand in assisting the armed raiders.

 Better Call Saul season 6 spoilers